USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: CCTM

-CMAQ may accept emissions inputs from a variety of emissions models and preprocessors, as long as the input files created are compatible with IOAPI format.
+CMAQ may accept emissions inputs from a variety of emissions models and preprocessors, as long as the input files created are compatible with I/O API format.
 The most commonly used software for preparing emissions inputs is the Sparse Matrix Operator Kernel Emissions (SMOKE) modeling system, which is a collection of programs that separately process and merge emissions data for each emissions stream for input to air quality models.

 The emissions file provides primary pollutant emission rates by model grid cell and time.
 The file type is GRDDED3, and the units are in moles per second (moles s<sup>-1</sup>) for gas-phase species and grams per second (g s<sup>-1</sup>) for aerosol species.
 The file data are looped as follows: by column, by row, by layer, by variable, and by input time step.
 Elevated source emission rates may be provided to CCTM as vertically resolved emissions if the GR_EMIS_XXX file is 3D.
 The gridded emissions files should be assigned three-digit numeric suffixes to identify them.
 This suffix is used to link the emission filename to user-defined stream labels and other options (e.g. GR_EMIS_LAB_XXX, GR_EM_DTOVRD_XXX).
 Linking and modifying emissions streams is discussed further in [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md).